jeroenflvr/dbgen/README.md

 Find the balance between scaling up and scaling out: less processes = more memory, more processes = more overhead.

 WARNING: Too many processes will trigger segfaults.
-I guess duckdb and C++ have their limits on thread safety.
+I guess python, duckdb and C++ have their limits on thread safety.
 On a machine with 36 cores/72 threads, 35 processes has been consistently stable.
 So ymmv, but #cores - 1 seems golden.
 Duckdb will use all of the available cores for each process, so expect scheduling overhead.

 For more information, see this [duckdb extension doc](https://duckdb.org/docs/extensions/tpch) and this [TPC-H paper](https://www.tpc.org/tpch/).